SHIVOGOJOHN/SHIVOGOJOHN/README.md

 - 👋 Hi, I’m @SHIVOGOJOHN
-- I’m interested in Data Engineering and Machine Learning Engineering
+- I’m interested in Data Analysis,Data Engineering, Machine Learning, MLOps and all other Data Science fields.
 - I’m currently learning Deep Learning Learning and MLOps
 - I’m looking to collaborate on Data science project
 <!---